Water Quality

 How do I de-scale my coffee machine?

-If you decide on a DIY descale use only dedicated coffee machine descaling solution such as Clean Machine Activated Descaler.
+If you decide on a DIY descale use only dedicated coffee machine descaling solution such as Activated Descaler.
 Do not use citric acid.
 The reason for this is that dedicated descaling solution will gradually dissolve scale whereas citric acid will dislodge slithers of scale.
 These slithers can then get pumped through the machine and cause blockages.
 The risk of scale slithers is the reason that some coffee machine manufacturers do not recommend descaling.

 Remember that coffee machine warranties do not cover damage caused by scale build up or damaged caused by scale dislodged during descaling.
 Descale at your own risk.
 There are risks to DIY descaling but if you follow my advice you will reduce this risk.
 If you decide to descale your machine here are the steps to follow.